Metrics for Graph Comparison: A Practitioner's Guide: Methods

-In some of our experiments, we utilize lattice graphs.
-In particular we use a 2-dimensional $n$ by $m$ rectangular lattice.
-Using such a predictable structure allows us to test our understanding of our distances; in particular, we can see if our distances respond as we expect to structural features that are present in the lattice.
-Empirical realizations of planar graphs, such as road networks, often exhibit lattice-like structure.
-The planar structure of the lattice allows for an intuitive understanding of the spectral features of the graph, as they approximate the normal vibrational frequencies of a two-dimensional surface.
+We use a 2-dimensional $x$ by $y$ rectangular lattice as a prototypical example of a highly regular graph.
+This regularity is reflected by the discrete nature of the lattice's spectrum, which can be seen in Fig \ref{fig:lattice_spectrum}.
+The planar structure of the lattice allows for an intuitive understanding of the eigenvalues, as they approximate the vibrational frequencies of a two-dimensional surface.

-Lattice graphs are highly regular, in the sense that the connectivity pattern of each (interior) vertex is identical.
-This regularity is reflected by the discrete nature of the lattice's spectrum, which can be seen in Figure \ref{fig:spectra}.
-This is a particularly strong flavor of local structure, as it is not subject to the nose present in random graph models.
+This is a particularly strong flavor of local structure, as it is not subject to the noise present in random graph models.
 This aspect allows us to probe the functioning of our distances when they are exposed to graphs with a high amount of inherent structure and very low noise.

-\subsection{Exponential Random Graph Models}
+\subsubsection{Exponential random graph models}

 A popular random graph model is the \textbf{exponential random graph model}, or ERGM for short.
 Although they are popular and enjoy simple interpretability, we do not use ERGMs in our experiments.
-Unlike some of our other models which are described by their generative mechanisms, these are described directly via the probability of observing a given graph $G$.
+Unlike some of our other models that are described by their generative mechanisms, these are described directly via the probability of observing a given graph $G$.

-In particular, let $g_i(G)$ be some scalar graph properties (e.g. size, volume, or number of triangles) and let $\theta_i$ be corresponding coefficients, for $i=1,\ldots,K$.
+Let $g_i(G)$ be some scalar graph properties (e.g., size, volume, or number of triangles) and let $\theta_i$ be corresponding coefficients, for $i=1,\ldots,K$.
 Then, the ERGM assigns to each graph a probability \cite{Lusher2012}

-This distribution can be sampled via a Gibbs sampling technique, a process which is outlined in detail in \cite{Lusher2012}.
+This distribution can be sampled via a Gibbs sampling technique, a process that is outlined in detail in \cite{Lusher2012}.
 ERGMs show great promise in terms of flexibility and interpretability; one can seemingly tune the distribution towards or away from any given graph metric, including mean clustering, average path length, or even decay of the degree distribution.